ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Optionally, if your screen isn't 4:3 and you want to play the game in 4:3, use [NirCmd 64-bit](https://www.nirsoft.net/utils/nircmd.html) to set maximized window by running "nircmd win -style process demul.exe 0xC00000" to hide title bar and thin border, then "nircmd win setsize process demul.exe 240 -20 1440 1100" (example of 1920x1080 screen, change numbers to suit your screen's resolution) to set window position and size.

 Calibrate the crosshair in the game's Service and Test menu -> B.F.F.
 TEST MENU -> NOZZLE SENSOR SETTING.
-Press Touchpad South to reset stick, to get a better calibration, during "Aim at CENTER of the screen", press Trigger when CC X:7f Y:7f is shown.
+Press Touchpad South to re-center stick, to get a better calibration, during "Aim at CENTER of the screen", press Trigger when CC X:7f Y:7f is shown.
 Alternatively, calibration can be done easily by mouse without running DemulShooter.

 <br>